 ETS and IEPS are defined in [ITU-T E.107] and [ITU-T E.106], respectively.
 ETS and IEPS involve authority-to-authority communication.
 The emergency indicator, as defined in [ITU-T H.248.1], is used for identification of emergency calls (i.e., individual-to-authority communication).
 The IEPS call indicator is used for the identification of a priority call/session (e.g., ETS call/session, IEPS call/session), allowing differentiation from an emergency call/session.
 The specification of profile procedures for the emergency indicator is outside the scope of this Recommendation.

 National regulators may implement ETS in various ways.
 This Recommendation describes an implementation where the IEPS call indicator and priority indicator are supported.
+In addition, it describes the DiffServ signalling [ITU-T H.248.52] approach for marking ETS calls/sessions.

 NOTE 1 – National, regional or local emergency and public safety services, where an individual from the general public is seeking assistance (i.e., individual-to-authority communication), are outside the scope of this Recommendation.